 They should fit congruently into the overall web design for your small business.

-As a general rule, it is better to use one or two large images then and abundance of small, hard to view images.
+As a general rule, it is better to use one or two large images than an abundance of small, hard to view images.
 Like words, the more images you use the more complex the information will be.

 And your job is to simplify the information with clear, large and simple imagery.